kevinddchen/project-euler/README.md

 ```

 where `$NUM` is the problem number.
-If the solution is written in Python, this will run the code using the command `python -m src.solutions.run_python $NUM`.
 If the solution is written in C++, this will compile and run the code.
-We are using the `C++17` standard.

 [EulerSolutions.pdf](docs/EulerSolutions.pdf) contains write-ups for problems that can be solved by hand.